Three Skewed Matrix Variate Distributions: Discussion

 \section{Discussion}

 We derived the densities and described parameter estimation for three matrix variate skew distributions using a matrix normal variance-mean mixture.
-The three distributions were the matrix variate generalized hyperbolic, variance-gamma, and NIG distributions.
+The three distributions were the matrix variate generalized hyperbolic, variance-gamma and NIG distributions, respectively.
 When looking at the estimates in the simulations, we obtained fairly good results.
-One exception was the average estimate of $\lambda$ and the skewness matrix for the matrix variate generalized hyperbolic distribution.
+One exception was the average estimates of $\lambda$ and the skewness matrix $\vecA$ for the matrix variate generalized hyperbolic distribution.
 However, this could be due to over-parameterization.

-We mentioned previously that a matrix variate generalized hyperbolic distribution was derived in \cite{thabane04}, and a detailed comparison will be a subject of future work.
-One possible extension of the current work is to consider a multiple-scaled version of the three distributions described here.
-Another extension would be to look at mixtures of these distributions for use in clustering three way data.
-Finally, it would be interesting to consider placing a constrained covariance structure on $\matsig$ for possible use in multivariate longitudinal data analysis.
+One possible extension of the work herein is to consider multiple-scaled analogues of the matrix variate variance-gamma, NIG and skew-$t$ distributions.
+The resulting multiple scaled distributions would be arrived at in an analogous fashion to the multiple-scaled matrix variate generalized hyperbolic distribution of \cite{thabane04}.
+Finally, it would be interesting to consider placing a constrained covariance structure on $\matsig$ for possible use with multivariate longitudinal data, i.e., data where multiple quantities are measured over time.